-The two central tenements are: first at 242 east 7th street is the congregation Beth Hamed rash hagedol Anshe Ungarn this is a landmark in the New York City that was converted into the residences in 1985.
+The two central tenements are: first at 242 east 7th street is the congregation Beth Hamed rash Hagedon Anshe Ungarn; this is a landmark in New York City that was converted into residences in 1985.

-The second is at 415 East 6th Street is the Mezritch Synagogue; this is the building saved from the demolition in 2008 and landmarked in 2012.
+The second is at 415 East 6th Street, the Mezritch Synagogue; this building was saved from demolition in 2008 and was landmarked in 2012.

-This is also the only tenement synagogue that is still operating in the East Village.
-All the rest of the buildings are converted into the residents to provide some income for the tiny congregation.
+This is also the only tenement synagogue still operating in the East Village.
+The rest of the buildings are converted for the residents to provide some income for the tiny congregation.

-Some of the other tenements synagogues were found across Tompkins square at 317 east 8th street and just down the block at 431 east 6th street.
+Some of the other tenement synagogues were found across Tompkins square at 317 east 8th street and just down the block at 431 east 6th street.

-Now both are converted into residence.
+Now both are converted into residences.
+Six hundred thirty-eight east 6th street functions as the sixth street community center.
 Also, 636 East 6th street functions as a Pentecostal church.
-638 east 6th street functions as the sixth street community center.

 7. Drag’s Origin

-Drag is famous throughout the world and New York and is also great entertainment, illusion, mysticism, and humor.
+Drag is famous worldwide and in New York and is also great entertainment, illusion, mysticism, and humor.

-In 1979 when the Pyramid Club at 101 Avenue A, opened it took drag new in-your-face defiance, as traditional gender-bending merged with the performance art outrage and downtown punk attitude on the small stage of the seminal east village performance venue.
+In 1979 when the Pyramid Club at 101 Avenue A opened, it took new in-your-face defiance, as traditional gender-bending merged with the performance art outrage and downtown punk attitude on the small stage of the seminal east village performance venue.

 The club attracted many likes of the Red-Hot Chili Peppers, Madonna, Jean-Michel Basquiat, Nirvana, Cyndi Lauper, RuPaul, and Keith Haring.

-The ground floor is considered the German Social hall, and the building was also the resident of the model Nico, who was the vocalist on the first album of the velvet underground.
+The ground floor is considered the German Social Hall, and the building was also the residence of the model Nico, who was the vocalist on the first album of the velvet underground.

 8. Chameleon Churches:

-The waves of immigration over 200 years in the east village have helped many with an ever-changing and multi-faced kaleidoscope of some identities that are absolutely ethnic.
+The waves of immigration over 200 years in the east village have helped many with an ever-changing and multi-faced kaleidoscope of some identities are ethnic.

-The Holy Virgin protection is the Russian orthodox cathedral at 59-63 East 2nd Street, which was also built in 1891 as the Olivet Chapel.
+The Holy Virgin protection is the Russian orthodox cathedral at 59-63 East 2nd Street, also built-in 1891 as the Olivet Chapel.
 A protestant church by Josiah cady was the architect of the natural history museum.

 Previously the first Hungarian reformed church was the American Orthodox Greek catholic church of Saint Mary at 121 east 7th street.
 In North America, the Christian Orthodox Catholic Church’s eastern confession and the church of Saint Paul and Saint peter Russian Orthodox Church.